bilalaniq/AI-Odyssey/md/Solving Problems by Searching.md

 ## **Types**

-Uninformed search has **five major types**, depending on how they explore the search space:

 ### **1. Breadth-First Search (BFS)**

 * Explores all nodes at one **depth level** before moving to the next.